BigPolarBear1/factorization/README.md

 Update: My lawyer managed to delay it until the 16th of december.
 So I have one single week to succeed.
 One week.
 I'm going to take a break from running this week, just go all in on the math.
 Because once they arrest me its over.
 I wont see the inside of a jail cell alive.
 Fuck these pathetic nazi lapdogs doing america's bidding.
 I piss on belgium and everything this country stands for.

+Update: Alright let me begin.
+So, taking a "square root over a finite field" using my number theory.. its likely a matter of finding the factor so the root solves the quadratic for 0 for any mod p.
+Hence, I should work out what that procedure could look like for the trivial case of zx^2-n and then figure out how to get it to work for zx^2+yx-n.
+My goal for today is to hopefully find atleast a way to do it for zx^2-n.